 There’s quite a bit of positive evidence piling up for CBD benefits, but while scientists continue to science their way through the whats and whys and wherefores of CBD oil, the current lack of large-scale empirical evidence doesn’t stop people from buying in.
 For CBD companies, business is good.

-In 2019, the hemp-derived CBD market in the U.S. hit $4.2 billion.
+We know that CBD is a fast-growing industry.
+In 2019, the hemp-derived CBD market in the U.S. hit $4.2 billion, and while full 2020 data isn’t in yet, industry researcher Brightfield Group estimated that the market grew about 14 percent last year.
 So someone’s buying it.
 Colloquial evidence suggests that there’s at least something to it, or the whole market would just collapse, right?
 So who’s using it?
 Let’s take a dive into CBD demographics.

 Why Are People Using CBD?

 A 2017 study conducted by Brightfield Group and HelloMD looked at 2,400 members of the HelloMD community to determine how they were using CBD and the effects it was having on them.
 HelloMD is an online community that brings cannabis patients and doctors together to discuss cannabis issues.
 Brightfield Group studies consumption trends and demand inside the cannabis industry and is committed to providing the most accurate data available.

 A May 2020 survey by New Frontier Data found that 18 percent, or nearly one in five of their respondents had tried CBD.
 Of those, about 40 percent used it at least once a week.
 When asked their primary reason for using it, the most popular responses were physical discomfort (41 percent), relaxation (33 percent), and general wellness (18 percent).